 Harper College participates in approved charitable events, including the Annual Giving Campaign to help support student scholarships, during the year.
 Participation by employees is on a voluntary basis.
-Campus-wide solicitations for charitable organizations may not be conducted without prior approval of the Executive Vice President for Finance and Administrative Services, which shall be coordinated by the Center for Student Involvement.
+Campus-wide solicitations for charitable organizations may not be conducted without prior approval of the Executive Vice President for Finance and Administrative Services, which shall be coordinated by Student Engagement.

-- B.) Solicitations Sponsored by Registered Student Organizations of the College - Student clubs and organizations are permitted to solicit funds in support of and to help subsidize their activities and may also solicit funds on behalf of charitable organizations for purposes such as disaster relief or social awareness causes. - Student clubs and organizations must contact the Center for Student Involvement to request advance authorization for a sales/solicitation event and must submit and receive approval of a completed Reservation Request form pertaining to the requested sales/solicitation event before initiating the sales/solicitation event.
+- B.) Solicitations Sponsored by Registered Student Organizations of the College - Student clubs and organizations are permitted to solicit funds in support of and to help subsidize their activities and may also solicit funds on behalf of charitable organizations for purposes such as disaster relief or social awareness causes. - Student clubs and organizations must contact Student Engagement to request advance authorization for a sales/ solicitation event and must submit and receive approval of a completed Reservation Request form pertaining to the requested sales/solicitation event before initiating the sales/ solicitation event.

-Student clubs are required to adhere to all Center for Student Involvement procedures and guidelines regarding sales and fundraising.
+Student clubs are required to adhere to all Student Engagement procedures and guidelines regarding sales and fundraising.
 Funds raised must be deposited to and accounted for through the student organization's College account.